 But, not Australia!

-For Australian agency, TGA, the name is medicines, “Complementary Medicines”.
+For the Australian agency, TGA, the name is medicines, “Complementary Medicines”

 So, what is the process for registering complementary medicines?

-How to register vitamins, minerals, nutraceutical products, dietary supplements, or herbal products in Australia?
+How to register Nutraceuticals (vitamins, minerals, nutraceutical products, dietary supplements, or herbal products) in Australia?

 What are the Complementary Medicines in Australia?

-As per TGA, Complementary Medicine means a therapeutic good consisting wholly or principally of one or more designated active ingredients, each of which has an established identity and traditional use.
+As per the TGA, Complementary Medicine means a therapeutic good consisting wholly or principally of one or more designated active ingredients, each of which has an established identity and traditional use.

 The salient points to consider are as follows.

-- Complementary Medicines are regulated as medicines under the Therapeutic Goods Act (1989)
+- TGA regulates complementary medicines under the Therapeutic Goods Act (1989).

 - These are generally available for use in self-medication by consumers.

-- The majority of complementary medicines are indicated for the relief of symptoms of minor, self-limiting conditions.
-Many are indicated for maintaining health and well being, or the promotion or enhancement of health.
+- The majority of complementary medicines are indicated for the relief of symptoms of minor, self-limiting conditions, maintaining health and well-being, or the promotion or enhancement of health.

 Australian regulatory body TGA has developed the Australian Regulatory Guidelines for Complementary Medicines (ARGCM) to assist sponsors of complementary medicines to meet their legislative obligations.

 One can obtain detailed information by visiting the TGA website. https://www.tga.gov.au/complementary-medicines

 Regulatory aspects for filing complementary medicine/nutraceuticals in Australia

-- All complementary medicines need to be either listed or registered on the Australian Register of Therapeutic Goods (ARTG)
+- The sponsor needs to list or register the complementary medicines on the Australian Register of Therapeutic Goods (ARTG).

 - ARTG is a database that includes details of all therapeutic goods that are imported into, supplied in, or exported from Australia.

 - Each therapeutic good that gets included in ARTG gets an AUST number based on the risk associated with it.
-All marketed products must contain the AUST number on their product label along with sponsor name and address.
+All marketed products must contain the AUST number on their product label along with the sponsor name and address.

 - It is a legal requirement that, unless exempted or excluded, all therapeutic goods are included on the ARTG before their Supply to the consumer.

-- An applicant seeking registration of complementary medicine is required to submit a detailed dossier of information to the TGA for evaluation.
-This data must establish that the proposed medicine is of appropriate quality, safety, and efficacy before it is approved for inclusion on the ARTG.
+- An applicant shall submit a detailed dossier of information to the TGA for evaluation.
+This data must establish that the proposed medicine is of appropriate quality, safety, and efficacy for approval and inclusion on the ARTG.

 TGA Classification for complementary medicines